mattlovestech/postcardSample/README.md

-# Customize and Resize Sheets in UIKit
+# Customizing and resizing sheets in UIKit

-Discover how to customize sheets in UIKit.
+Discover how to create a layered and customized sheet experience in UIKit.

 ## Overview

-- Note: This sample code project is associated with WWDC21 session [10063: Customize and Resize Sheets in UIKit](https://developer.apple.com/wwdc21/10063/).
+- Note: This sample code project is associated with WWDC22 session [10068: What's new in UIKit](https://developer.apple.com/wwdc22/10068/).